kubedb/docs/docs/guides/percona-xtradb/private-registry/using-private-registry.md

 ## Before You Begin

-- Read [concept of PerconaXtraDBVersion Catalog](/docs/concepts/catalog/percona-xtradb.md) to learn detail concepts of `PerconaXtraDBVersion` object.
+- Read about [PerconaXtraDBVersion](/docs/concepts/catalog/percona-xtradb.md) to learn how it is used.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).